troglobit/finit/README.md

 **Plugins**

-Finit plugins can be either *boot hooks* into different stages of the boot process, *service callbacks*, or *pure extensions*.
-A plugin is a C file that compiles into a dynamic library that is loaded automatically by finit at boot.
-A basic set of plugins that extend and modify the basic behavior are bundled.
-See examples in the `plugins/` directory.
+Finit plugins can be *callbacks*, *boot hooks* into different stages of the boot process, or *pure extensions*.
+Plugins are written in C and compiled into a dynamic library that is loaded automatically by finit at boot.
+A basic set of plugins that extend and modify the basic behavior are bundled in the `plugins/` directory.

-Plugin capabilities:

-* Service callbacks -- modify service arguments, run/restart/stop
-* Task/Run callbacks -- a one-shot commands, executed in sequence
+Capabilities:

+- **Task/Run/Service callbacks**
+  Modify service arguments, override service monitor's decisions to start/stop/reload a service.
+- **Hooks**
-* Hooks -- hook into the boot at predefined points to extend finit
+  Hook into the boot at predefined points to extend Finit
+- **I/O**
-* I/O -- listen to external events and control finit behavior/services
+  Listen to external events and control Finit behavior/services
+- **Inetd**
-* Inetd -- extend with internal inetd services, see `plugins/time.c`
+  Extend Finit with internal inetd services, for an example, see `plugins/time.c`

 Extensions and functionality not purely related to what an `/sbin/init` needs to start a system are available as a set of plugins that either